scotrug/scotrug.github.io/_posts/2012-10-18-october-2012-edinburgh-extreme-startup.md

 ---
 layout: post
-title: August 18 2011, Edinburgh Meeting - Extreme Startup
+title: 18 October 2012, Edinburgh Meeting - Extreme Startup
 ---

 This month is a Extreme Startup again.
 See below for the description from [XP 2012](http://xp2011.org/content.apthisId=185&contentId=184).